Flat quasi-coherent sheaves as directed colimits, and quasi-coherent cotorsion periodicity: Introduction

 \begin{proof} Directed colimits are exact in $\sK=X\qcoh$, so it follows from Lemma~\ref{flats-hereditary-lemma} that they are also exact in the exact category $\sA=X\qcoh_\fl$ of flat quasi-coherent sheaves.
 The assertion of the theorem is now obtained by applying Corollary~\ref{categorical-periodicity-cor}, whose assumptions are satisfied by Corollary~\ref{direct-limits-of-flat-qcoh-of-finite-projdim} and Lemma~\ref{flats-hereditary-lemma}. \end{proof}

-\begin{rem} Notice that the proof of Theorem~\ref{qcoh-cotorsion-periodicity-theorem} above does not use the kernel and cokernel clauses of Corollary~\ref{categorical-periodicity-cor}, but only the directed colimit clause.
+\begin{rem} Notice that the proof of Theorem~\ref{qcoh-cotorsion-periodicity-theorem} above does not use the extension, kernel, and cokernel clauses of Corollary~\ref{categorical-periodicity-cor}, but only the directed colimit clause.
 An alternative approach to proving the quasi-coherent cotorsion periodicity, using the kernel closure and the \v Cech coresolution, was previously suggested in the paper~\cite[Theorem~3.3]{CET}.
-Let us point out that~\cite[first paragraph of the proof of Lemma~3.2]{CET} is erroneous.
+Let us point out that~\cite[first paragraph of the proof of Lemma~3.2]{CET} is erroneous, but the assertion of~\cite[Lemma~3.2]{CET} is valid despite of the mistake, which was subsequently corrected in~\cite[Theorem~6.3(2)]{EGilO}; see also~\cite[Remark~6.7]{EGilO}.

-Nevertheless, the approach works as follows.
+The argument in~\cite{CET} works directly with acyclic complexes with cotorsion components, but one can adapt the idea to our setting as follows.
 The \v Cech coresolution~\eqref{cech-coresolution-eqn} from Lemma~\ref{cech-coresolution} shows that any flat quasi-coherent sheaf on $X$ can be obtained from the direct images of flat quasi-coherent sheaves with respect to open immersions of affine open subschemes $j\:U\rarrow X$ using the operations of finite direct sum and kernel of admissible epimorphism in $X\qcoh_\fl$.
 One observes that, for any flat quasi-coherent sheaf $\G$ on $U$, the direct image $j_*\G$ is easily constructed as a directed colimit of flat quasi-coherent sheaves of finite projective dimension on~$X$ (using the Govorov--Lazard theorem for $\O(U)$\+modules and Theorem~\ref{qcoh-projdim-theorem}).
 So our Corollary~\ref{categorical-periodicity-cor}, with its directed colimit and kernel clauses, is applicable. \end{rem}

-\begin{cor} Let $X$ be a quasi-compact semi-separated scheme and $B^\bu$ be an acyclic complex in $X\qcoh$ whose terms $B^n$ are cotorsion quasi-coherent sheaves.
-Then the sheaves of cocycles of the complex $B^\bu$ are also cotorsion. \end{cor}
+\begin{cor} Let $X$ be a quasi-compact semi-separated scheme and $\B^\bu$ be an acyclic complex in $X\qcoh$ whose terms $\B^n$ are cotorsion quasi-coherent sheaves.
+Then the sheaves of cocycles of the complex $\B^\bu$ are also cotorsion. \end{cor}

 \begin{proof} We apply Proposition~\ref{periodicity-and-cocycles} for $\sK=X\qcoh$ and $\sB=X\qcoh^\cot$.
 By Theorem~\ref{qcoh-cotorsion-periodicity-theorem}, condition~(1) of the proposition is satisfied; we want to deduce condition~(2).
 It remains to check the assumptions of the proposition.